caleb-james-smith/TWEPP_2021_Paper/README.md

 make
 ```

-## Instructions to make tarball to upload to JINST
+## Instructions to make tarball

+Instructions for creating a tarball to upload the paper (e.g. for JINST, arXiv, ...).
-First, create directories to use for the tarball.
+First, create directories to use for the tarball and copy the necessary files.
 In this example, we use the name "jinst-v1".
 ```
 mkdir -p tarballs